tatiana-iazykova/2020_HACK_RUSSIANSUPERGLUE/README.md

 **BEWARE: next step may not work**

 7. When you are finished, click **File** at the Colab menu panel at the upper end of the workspace.
-And try to choose **Save a copy in Github** with selecting the repository
+And try to choose **Save a copy in Github** with selecting the repository and slightly changing the filename (you can add your nickname or some numbers, in short, go wild)

 https://github.com/tatiana-iazykova/2020_HACK_RUSSIANSUPERGLUE